 Looking for Unique Experiences?
 Discover Alternative Things to Do in Berlin

-Berlin is known for its impressive selection of hidden courtyards and green oases tucked away behind the facades of residential buildings.
-Explore courtyards like Hackesche Höfe or Kastanienallee’s courtyards, where you’ll find charming cafes, boutique shops, and unique galleries.
-Don’t forget to visit the beautiful hidden gardens like Prinzessinnengärten or the English-style garden of Britzer Garten, perfect for a peaceful escape from the bustling city.
+Berlin is a city with impressive number of hidden courtyards and green oases behind facades of residential buildings.
+Visit Hackesche Höfe or Kastanienallee’s courtyards, where courtyards offer surprising cafes, boutique shops and unique galleries.
+And the beautiful hidden gardens such as Prinzessinnengärten or the English style garden of Britzer Garten are, as they should be, to the peaceful life of the city.

 Enjoy Alternative Nightlife in Kreuzberg